1 Introduction

 In 517 BC, Plataea fought with Thebes over the border, but with the help of its ally Athens, the Asopus River was made the border between Plataea and Thebes.
 [147]

-To repay this favor, in 490 BC, Arimnestus led 1,000 Plataeans to Athens and participated in the Battle of Marathon, defending the left wing of the Athenian army.
-[230]
+To repay this favor, in 490 BC, Arimnestus led 1,000 Plataeans to Athens and participated in the Battle of Marathon, defending the left flank of the Athenian army.
+[148]

-In 480 BC, Plataea was burned by the Persians along with Thespiae, because the Thebans had informed the Persians that Plataea was on their side.
-[232]
+In 480 BC, Plataea was burned by the Persians along with Thespiae, because the Thebans had informed the Persians that Plataea was an enemy.
+[150]

 In 479 BC, the Greeks defeated the Persians in the Battle of Plataea, and Pausanias, son of Cleombrotus, declared the territory of Plataea inviolable to commemorate the victory at Plataea.
 [151]